Skip to main content

 Online renewal available

-Confirm with Alaska Board of Medicine
+Confirm with Alaska State Medical Board (DCCED)

 Track this credential automatically with Larch’s License tracking.